 Requirements to Teach English in Cambodia

-If you want to teach ESL in Cambodia, you will need a few things.
+If you want to teach English in Cambodia, you will need a few things.
 Make sure you have everything you need before heading out.

 - a bachelor’s degree

 - a passport from a native English-speaking country

 - visa documentation

 Keep in mind that TEFL or TESOL certification is not as commonly required as in other locations.
 If you’re interested in Southeast Asia, perhaps you should consider teaching English in Thailand or Vietnam, or teaching ESL in China.
 But if you’re set on experiencing that warm Cambodian climate and soul, keep reading to find out more.